shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M02Lab01_Data_Model.md

     -   Enter **Building** for **Display Name**

-    -   Click **Create**.
+    -   Click **save**.
 This will start provisioning the entity in background while you can start adding other entities and fields.

 ## Task #2: Create Visit Entity and Fields